alxtsg/K8s-CronJob/README.md

 docker image tag simple-counter:latest your-repo-name/simple-counter:1.0.0
 ```

 Replace `your-repo-name` with your own repository on Docker Hub.
+From now on, we
+refer to your Docker image as `your-repo-name/simple-counter:1.0.0`.

 You can verify that the Docker image has been tagged by: